 Can a Landlord Be Penalized for Violating the Fair Housing Act?

-Fair Housing Act penalties often vary based on where the discrimination suit has been filed.
+Fair Housing Act penalties are designed as a means for tenants to resolves housing discrimination complaints.
+They often vary based on where the discrimination suit has been filed.
 The penalties may include punitive fines and damages and attorney fees.

 If you’re found guilty of a fair housing violation, the following are the penalties you may expect.